pypa/cibuildwheel/README.md

 It helps ensure that the library can run without any dependencies outside of the pip toolchain.

-This is similar to static linking, so it might have some licence implications.
+This is similar to static linking, so it might have some license implications.
 Check the license for any code you're pulling in to make sure that's allowed.

 Changelog
 =========